How To Get Discounts: Nonprofit Edition

 Wrap Up

-Nonprofits must remember to show gratitude when they get business discounts.
+Nonprofits must remember to show gratitude when they get nonprofit discounts.
 Companies that offer these discounts often expect some goodwill in return, which can come from positive online reviews, following them on social media, or even patronizing their business outside your work.

 Another great way to show appreciation is by advertising their business at your events or offering free tickets to cocktail parties or dinners.
 Reaching out to companies related to your cause is a great way to connect with someone influential in making decisions about donations.

 Nonprofits can also reach out to people with a heart for giving back.
 Sometimes, it takes a personal connection or an interesting story to get someone on board with your cause.
 So don’t be afraid to start networking!
-The more people you meet, the more chances you have to get that discount and secure some funding for your organization.

 Will Gray

-Related Articles
+Related Posts